Most Alberta superintendents will get pay cut under new salary framework

 The College of Alberta School Superintendents had issues with the report, and said in a statement Friday that not all of its recommendations were adopted by the government.

 "Our superintendents remain fully dedicated to overseeing and managing the schools where our children thrive," said president Christopher MacPhee.

 "We will work with the government to ensure the new structure is properly implemented across the province and that our collective energy remains focused on our students," he said.

-Greg Jeffries, president of the Alberta Teachers' Association, said he was pleased with the new pay grid system.
+Greg Jeffery, president of the Alberta Teachers' Association, said he was pleased with the new pay grid system.
 He noted superintendents saw their pay rise at the same time his members were accepting zero pay increases.